 Hurley and his colleague Steve Chen were awarded recognition from the Producer’s Guild of America for outstanding achievements in new media and technology for the co-founders’ creation of YouTube.
 The 2008 Vanguard Award was presented to the two men in February of 2007.

 In 2008, Chad Hurley published an article entitled “A Brave New World: The Future of Managing Content.”
 The article is available at mediapost.com.

 Kardashian Marriage Proposal Video

-Hurley happened to be present when Kanye West proposed to Kim Kardashian in 2013.
+Hurley was present when Kanye West proposed to Kim Kardashian in 2013.
 It was an extravagant event that took place in a baseball stadium with an orchestra playing and fireworks.
 Hurley posted his video of the proposal on YouTube.
 A scandal ensued afterward when the West and Kardashian sued Hurley for posting the content without consent.
-The court ruled in favor of the Kardashian couple, and Hurley wound up having to pay a settlement of over $400,000, a small sum for the tech mogul whose personal wealth is in the hundreds of millions.
+The court ruled in favor of the Kardashian couple, and Hurley had to pay a settlement of over $400,000, a small sum for the tech mogul whose personal wealth is in the hundreds of millions.

 Chad Hurley Quotes

 - “No matter what field you’re in, there will be detractors; therefore, you must be your own champion.”

 - “Video is the most captivating way to share your ideas.”

 - “With YouTube and the internet in general, people will have information overload.
 The people who often don’t receive recognition are its curators.”

 - Who is Bobby Murphy?
 Snapchat’s ‘Other’ Mysterious Co-Founder